jgcodes2020/pancake/README.md

 <h3 style="color: red">TODO: add logo</h3>

-Pancake is a library to interface with a closed-source modified version of the [SM64 decompilation](https://github.com/n64decomp/sm64) currently included in [Wafel](https://github.com/branpk/wafel).
+Pancake is a library to interface with libsm64, a modified version of the [SM64 decompilation](https://github.com/n64decomp/sm64) currently included with [Wafel](https://github.com/branpk/wafel).

 ## FAQ
 I'm probably going to get these questions a lot, so here goes.